Muffin: Bakeware and baking aids

 Muffin tins and muffin pans are typically metal bakeware which has round bowl-shaped depressions into which muffin batter is poured.
 Muffin tins or pans can be greased with butter or cooking spray, to lessen the issue of batter sticking to the pan.
 Alternatively, muffin cups or cases are used.
-Cups or cases are usually round sheets of paper, foil, or silicone with scallop-pressed edges, giving the muffin a round cup shape.
+Cups or cases are usually round sheets of foil, or silicone with scallop-pressed edges, giving the muffin a round cup shape.
 They are used in the baking of muffins to line the bottoms of muffin tins, to facilitate the easy removal of the finished muffin from the tin.
 The advantage to cooks is easier removal and cleanup, more precise form, and moister muffins; however, using them will prevent a crust from forming.

 A variety of sizes for muffin cases are available.
 Slightly different sizes are considered "standard" in different countries.
 Miniature cases are commonly 1 to 1.25 in in diameter at the base and .75 in tall.
 Standard-size cases range from 1.75 to 2 in in diameter at the base and are 1.25 to 1.5 in tall.
-Some jumbo-size cases can hold more than twice the size of standard cases.
+Some jumbo-size cases can hold more than twice the capacity of standard cases.
 Australian and Swedish bakers are accustomed to taller paper cases with a larger diameter at the top than American and British bakers.